Should You Hire a Contractor or Do It Yourself?

 2. Experience

-Homeowners whose DIY experience is limited or unrelated to the project decide if they are willing to make some mistakes along the way as they learn.
+Homeowners whose DIY experience is limited or unrelated to the project should decide if they are willing to make some mistakes along the way as they learn.
 Those mistakes could cost you time redoing the work and money for the materials to fix.
+Whereas, an experienced contractor knows exactly what to do and how to solve any bumps that might rise during the renovation.

 3. Time

 Hiring a home contractor who can give you a timeline and get the home renovation done within that time minimizes the impact on the rest of the household, too.
-Isn’t it nice to know a new kitchen will be done in three weeks and not three months, as you work as time allows on evenings and weekends?
+Isn’t it nice to know a new kitchen will be done in three weeks?
+Unless you’d rather hope it takes you three months, as you work as time allows on evenings and weekends?

 4. Commitment